Fall of the Western Roman Empire: Social crisis

 The new supreme rulers disposed of the legal fiction of the early Empire (seeing the emperor as but the first among equals); emperors from Aurelian (r.
 270–275) onwards openly styled themselves as dominus et deus, "lord and god", titles appropriate for a master-slave relationship.
 An elaborate court ceremonial developed, and obsequious flattery became the order of the day.
 Under Diocletian, the flow of direct requests to the emperor rapidly reduced, and soon ceased altogether.
 No other form of direct access replaced them, and the emperor received only information filtered through his courtiers.
 However, as Sabine MacCormack described, the court culture that developed with Diocletian was still subject to pressure from below.
 Imperial proclamations were used to stress the traditional limitations of the imperial office, while imperial ceremonies "left room for consensus and popular participation".

 Official cruelty, supporting extortion and corruption, may also have become more commonplace; one example being Constantine's law that slaves who betrayed their mistress's confidential remarks should have molten lead poured down their throats.
 While the scale, complexity, and violence of government were unmatched, the emperors lost control over their whole realm insofar as that control came increasingly to be wielded by anyone who paid for it.
 Meanwhile, the richest senatorial families, immune from most taxation, engrossed more and more of the available wealth and income while also becoming divorced from any tradition of military excellence.
+At a local level, from the early fourth century, the town councils lost their property and their power, which often became concentrated in the hands of a few local despots beyond the reach of the law.
 One scholar identifies a great increase in the purchasing power of gold, two and a half fold from 274 to the later fourth century.
 This may be an index of growing economic inequality between a gold-rich elite and a cash-poor peasantry.
 "Formerly, says Ammianus, Rome was saved by her austerity, by solidarity between rich and poor, by contempt for death; now she is undone by her luxury and greed (Amm. xxxi.
 5. 14 and xxii.
 4.).
 Salvianus backs up Ammianus by affirming that greed (avaritia) is a vice common to nearly all Romans".
 However, Lucius Calpurnius Piso Frugi (consul 133 BC) had already dated the start of Rome's moral decline to 154 BCE.

 Within the late Roman military, many recruits and even officers had barbarian origins.
 Soldiers are recorded as using possibly-barbarian rituals, such as elevating a claimant on shields.
 Some scholars have seen this as an indication of weakness.
 Others disagree, seeing neither barbarian recruits nor new rituals as causing any problem with the effectiveness or loyalty of the army, at least while that army was effectively led, disciplined, trained, paid, and supplied by officers who identified as Roman.